Libya: Lawmakers begin consultations on new government

 The parliament has till March 24 to confirm the newly appointed government, which would replace two rival administrations, one in the east and one in the west, with each backed by an array of militias and foreign governments.

+The U.N. mission in Libya, or UNSMIL, called the session “historic,” urging lawmakers not to miss “this opportunity to open a new chapter for Libya.”

+“This session is an important step towards meeting the long-standing aspiration of the Libyan people to reunify the country and all state institutions,” UNSMIL said.

 The interim government has been facing allegations of corruption at meetings of a U.N.-picked 75-member political dialogue forum.

-Dbeibah earlier this month refuted the allegations and called the U.N. to reveal the conclusions of its investigations.
+Dbeibah earlier this month refuted the allegations and called for the U.N. to reveal the conclusions of its investigations.

+Jalel Harchaoui, a Libyan expert at the Clingendael Netherlands Institute of International Relations, said the debate over the corruption allegations was “highly political” and aimed at weakening Dabaiba by placing doubt on his legitimacy.

+“This revived debate over the corruption allegations, although not proven, is hurting precisely this: his legitimacy.
+It may also delay the entire process and create a fog of confusion that persists for months,” he said.

-Sirte has been controlled by forces of military commander Khalifa Hifter since they seized it from the U.N.-supported government last year during Hifter’s failed campaign to take control of the capital, Tripoli.
+Sirte, once a stronghold for the Islamic State group, has been controlled by forces of military commander Khalifa Hifter since they seized it from the U.N.-supported government last year during Hifter’s failed campaign to take control of the capital, Tripoli.

 Libya descended into chaos following the 2011 uprising that ousted and killed longtime dictator Moammar Gadhafi.